rumus007/lldp/README.md

 ## Getting started

 * Clone the repository into the required nodes or the virtual machine
+* Copy the .env.example file into .env file.
-* Make sure the endpoint in the index.py file is correct.
-Right now it is at localhost:9000
+* Make sure the endpoint in the .env file is correct.
+Right now it is at 10.0.0.1:9000
 * Run the command ```python3 index.py``` to execute the command.